Breadcrumb

 If you are cooking your turkey using another method, such as smoking or frying it, or roasting a turkey that is not fully thawed, follow these guidelines for cooking your bird safely.

-Learn more about safe minimum internal temperatures for other foods, how to use a food thermometer and use the a cooking calculator.
+Learn more about safe minimum internal temperatures for other foods, how to use a food thermometer and use a cooking calculator.

 6. Take Care of Leftovers